DataDog/documentation/content/en/logs/guide/best-practices-for-log-management.md

 ### Review the estimated usage dashboard

-Once you begin ingesting logs, an out-of-the-box [dashboard][19] summarizing your log usage metrics is automatically installed in your account.
+Once you begin ingesting logs, an out-of-the-box [dashboard][18] summarizing your log usage metrics is automatically installed in your account.

 {{< img src="logs/guide/logslight.png" alt="Log estimated usage dashboard" style="width:70%;">}}

 **Note**: The metrics used in this dashboard are estimates and may differ from official billing numbers.

-To find this dashboard, go to **Dashboards > Dashboards List** and search for [Log Management - Estimated Usage][20].
+To find this dashboard, go to **Dashboards > Dashboards List** and search for [Log Management - Estimated Usage][19].

 ### Set up exclusion filters on high-volume logs

 When your usage monitors alert, you can set up exclusion filters and increase the sampling rate to reduce the volume.
-See [Exclusion Filters][21] on how to set them up.
+See [Exclusion Filters][20] on how to set them up.

 ### Enable sensitive data scanner for PII detection

 If you want to prevent data leaks and limit non-compliance risks, use Sensitive Data Scanner to identify, tag, and optionally redact or hash sensitive data.
-For example, you can scan for credit card numbers, bank routing numbers, and API keys in your logs, APM spans, and RUM events, See [Sensitive Data Scanner][22] on how to set up scanning rules to determine what data to scan.
+For example, you can scan for credit card numbers, bank routing numbers, and API keys in your logs, APM spans, and RUM events, See [Sensitive Data Scanner][21] on how to set up scanning rules to determine what data to scan.

 ### Enable audit trail to see user activities

 If you want to see user activities, such as who changed the retention of an index or who modified an exclusion filter, enable Audit Trail to see these events.
-See Audit Trail Events for a list of platform and product-specific events that are available.
+See [Audit Trail Events][22] for a list of platform and product-specific events that are available.
 To enable and configure Audit Trail, follow the steps in the [Audit Trail documentation][23].

 ## Further Reading